nasa/cumulus/docs/upgrade-notes/data-migrations-rds.md

 Now that Cumulus module is deployed, we can use some newly created resources to migrate granule, execution, and PDR data from DynamoDB to our PostgreSQL database.

 This second data migration process can be run by invoking the provided `${PREFIX}-postgres-migration-async-operation` Lambda included in the Cumulus module deployment.
-This Lambda invokes an asynchronous operation which starts an ECS task to run the `${PREFIX}-data-migration2` Lambda.
+This Lambda starts an asynchronous operation which runs as an ECS task to run the migration.

 To invoke the Lambda and start the data migration, you can use the AWS Console or CLI: